Apple HomePod 2, HomePod Mini: release date, leaks and all of the news

 But are we even correct in assuming that the new Apple HomePod will be called HomePod 2?
 If reports of a smaller, cheaper smart speaker from Apple are to be believed (these date back to May 2018, when a Beats-branded HomePod idea was circulated, initially by MacRumours) Apple might choose the moniker 'HomePod Mini', in line with both the more bijou dimensions and the branding of its iPad Mini tablet offerings.

-If Apple stays true to its 2001 'Pod' branding – think iPod Touch, AirPods, AirPods Studio – it's highly likely to be one HomePod or the other, and while we're still on the fence about a HomePod Mini denomination, there are an awful lot of original Apple HomePod deals circulating at the minute – meaning the HomePod 2 might be a safer bet for now.
+If Apple stays true to its 2001 'Pod' branding – think iPod Touch, AirPods, AirPods Studio – it's highly likely to be one HomePod or the other, and while we're still on the fence about a HomePod Mini denomination, there are an awful lot of HomePod deals for the existing model circulating at the minute – meaning the HomePod 2 might be a safer bet for now.

-We'd be surprised if the HomePod Mini or HomePod 2 differed wildly in design from the original HomePod, despite those 2018 suggestions that Beats branding might feature – as noted, that never materialised.
+We'd be surprised if the HomePod Mini or HomePod 2 differed wildly in design from the original HomePod, despite suggestions back in 2018 that Beats branding might feature.

 The general consensus is for a smaller, more affordable smart speaker.
 So, should we simply expect a scaled-down version of the original?